It’s official – She-Hulk has cast Orphan Black star Tatiana Maslany.

 “The last major character to be co-created by Stan Lee, She-Hulk is Jennifer Walters, an attorney and cousin of Bruce Banner, aka The Hulk.
-An emergency blood transfusion from her cousin gives Walters her powers, but unlike Banner/Hulk, She-Hulk was able to keep her intelligence and personality when she Hulked out.”
+An emergency blood transfusion from her cousin gives Walters her powers, but unlike Banner/Hulk, she was able to keep her intelligence and personality when she Hulked out.”

 Maslany joins the already announced and highly rated Director and Executive Producer Kat Coiro, and writer and showrunner Jessica Gao with Marvel looking to put a strong female representation behind a fan favourite female character.

 There have already been several different iterations of She-Hulk across the years but her role as a Lawyer who railed against societal attitudes towards women has remained.
 She-Hulk has long been a character that has fought for gender equality and it’s likely that this will remain in the upcoming She-Hulk series.

 It is unclear at this stage whether Disney will opt to have Jennifer unable to control her transformation much like her cousin, Bruce.
 This was her original Marvel story, but in recent years she has instead remained in her form permanently – retaining her intelligence and control the same as we saw with the Hulk in Avengers: Endgame.

 Either way, Maslany looks to be an exciting choice to embody the attitude and charisma of Jennifer, while also having the physical prowess already shown in Orphan Black to go toe-to-toe with the strongest of Marvel supervillains.